dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 The status of a DEP can be:

 * **Pre-Merge**: a well-formed DEP has been written and a PR opened.
-The "Status" line can list "Draft" when in this state.
+The "Status" line can list Draft when in this state.
-* **Draft**: PR has been merged and a number assigned, but additional time is needed for deeper discussion or more implementation before being fully adopted.
+* **Draft**: PR has been merged and a number assigned, but additional time is needed for deeper discussion or more implementation before being "normative" and expected for implementation.
+It is acceptable to have "competing" proposals in this state at the same time.
-* **Active**: adopted or intended for implementation in mainline libraries and clients as appropriate
+* **Active**: adopted or intended for implementation in mainline libraries and clients as appropriate.
+Again, DEPs should clarify which aspects of themselves are optional or required for well-behaved clients.
 * **Closed**: either consensus was against, a decision was postponed, or the authors withdrew their proposal.
 This could apply to any of: a proposal PR that was never merged, a merged Draft (which was never Active), or an Active DEP which there is now consensus against without a specific new DEP to replace it.
-* **Superseded**: a formerly "active" DEP has been made obsolete by a new active DEP; the new DEP should specify specific old DEPs that it would supersede.
+* **Superseded**: a formerly Active DEP has been made obsolete by a new Active DEP; the new DEP should specify specific old DEPs that it would supersede.

 ## Content and Structure